-Each organization shall take ownership of their own WIP information and model(s) and check and review these with their task team manager before issuing the information and model(s) to the SHARED part of the CDE.
+Each organization or supplier team shall take ownership of their own WIP information and model(s) and check and review these with their task team managers (Design lead and BIM Coordinator) before issuing the information and model(s) to the SHARED part of the Supplier CDE.
+The documentation with a WIP status shall only be visible to the owner organization or supplier team to avoid other teams referring to a documentation with a non-approved design definition.

-Before information is moved into the Shared space on the CDE the authoring organization shall undertake a gateway review of information including:
+Before information is moved into the Shared space on the Supplier CDE the authoring organization shall undertake a gateway review of information including: